bwisegithub/angularjs-music-discoverer/README.md

 *Note:*
 * Uses dbpedia.org's public SPARQL endpoint, which unfortunately has frequent outages and/or lack of responsiveness.
 If searches time out, please try again later.
-* Attempts to access the above URL via https will succeed, but searches will fail wiht a "Mixed Content" error due to the SPARQL endpoint being available only via http
+* Attempts to access the above URL via https will succeed, but searches will fail with a "Mixed Content" error due to the SPARQL endpoint being available only via http

 ##Screenshots